ooominds/R_Git_combo/docs/01-intro.md

   * The active R package development community on GitHub.
 Read about R-specific GitHub resources and searching [here](#search).
   * Specific workflows make it rewarding to share source code, rendered reports, and entire projects.
 Read more about [R Markdown](#rmd-test-drive), [R scripts](#r-test-drive), and [R-heavy projects](#repo-browsability).
   * Git- and GitHub-related features of the [RStudio IDE](https://www.rstudio.com/products/rstudio-desktop/).
 This is covered throughout.

-## Audience and pre-reqs

-The target audience for this site is someone who analyzes data, probably with R, though some of the content may be useful to analysts using other languages.
-R package development with Git(Hub) is absolutely in scope, but it is not an explicit focus or requirement.

-The site is aimed at intermediate to advanced R users, who are comfortable writing R scripts and managing R projects.
-You should have a good grasp of files and directories and be generally knowledgeable about where things live on your computer.

-Although we will show alternatives for most Git operations, we will inevitably spend some time in the shell and we assume some prior experience.
-For example, you should know how to open up a shell, navigate to a certain directory, and list the files there.
-You should be comfortable using shell commands to view/move/rename files and to work with your command history.

-## What this is NOT

-We aim to teach novices about Git on a strict "need to know" basis.
-Git was built to manage development of the Linux kernel, which is probably very different from what you do.
-Most people need a small subset of Git's functionality and that will be our focus.
-If you want a full-blown exposition of Git as a directed acyclic graph or a treatise on the Git-Flow branching strategy, you will be sad.